Pratik-psudo/Practical-Tasks-IT-and-Law/README.md

 # Part 2 : Privacy Policy for (Unnamed Dropshipping Website)

 This Privacy policy outlined below is for a dropshipping business that My friend and I are in the process of starting.
-The name of the company is still undecided, but the company sells pet accessories/toys and aromatics like candles, incenses, etc. The information gathered includes the customer's name, address, contact information and email.
+The name of the company is still undecided, but the company sells pet accessories/toys and aromatics like candles, incenses, etc. The information gathered includes the customer's name, address, contact information, email and billing and purchase information in some cases.
 ## Privacy Policy for (TBD dropshipping)
 We collect personal information from you, including information about your:
 Name